 Alternative medicine doctors understand the significance a healthy gut microbiome has on not just fibromyalgia and chronic pain, but in many other conditions as well.
 Since the toxic environment in today’s world can contribute to the disruption of a healthy microbiome, steps to support the body and the gut microbes can be essential to maintaining optimal health.

-For more information on how to keep your gut microbiome healthy and how to minimize fibromyalgia’s chronic pain, schedule a visit with an alternative medicine doctor to discuss how medical nutrition in Silver Spring, MD, like from Atlantis Medical Wellness Center, can help.
+For more information on how to keep your gut microbiome healthy and how to minimize fibromyalgia’s chronic pain, schedule a visit with an alternative medicine doctor.